Written by Dan Green

 Imagine you’re a first-time home buyer who just found your dream home.
 You call a real estate agent to help you make an offer on a home and soon discover that the agent represents the seller of the same property.

 Dual agency is not legal in all states.
-Multiple states, including Colorado, Florida, Kansas, and Wyoming, prohibit it due to the potential conflicts of interest.
+Multiple states, including Colorado, Florida, Kansas, and Wyoming, prohibit it due to potential conflicts of interest.

 Real estate agents are legally required to disclose if they are in a dual-agency situation.
-They must inform the buyer and seller and obtain consent from both parties.
+They must inform both the buyer and seller and obtain consent from both parties.

 No, they are different.
 A transaction broker facilitates a transaction without representing either party, while a dual agent represents both parties in the same transaction.